-Durham Literacy Center’s Youth Achievement program provides intensive, individualized high school equivalency instruction to out-of-school young adults ages 16-24 in a safe, peaceful setting with structure and support.
+Durham Literacy Center’s Youth Achievement Program (YAP) provides intensive, individualized high school equivalency instruction to out-of-school young adults ages 16-24 in a safe, peaceful setting with structure and support.
 We provide strong role models; academic, career, and social skills counseling; and opportunities to explore a range of post-secondary and career pathways.
 The program meets Monday-Thursday, 9:30 a.m.-1:00 p.m., at Durham Literacy's headquarters at 1905 Chapel Hill Road in Durham.
 There are no fees or tuition required to be part of the program.

 How to Enroll

-During placement testing, students will fill out a registration form with some basic information (name, address, phone number, etc.).
-Students then complete a reading comprehension test, a math test, and a short interview with program staff to help us decide if our program will meet your needs and begin to develop a plan for your studies.
+During placement testing, students complete a reading comprehension test and a math test, and a short interview to help both parties decide if our program will meet your needs and begin to develop a plan for your studies.